FastFinTech/.github/profile/README.md

 - **API Wrappers**

   Need to connect your application to a *horrible* api?
-I build api wrappers that return a readonly domain-driven model producing state-change events that dramatically simplify your application code.
+I build api wrappers that return domain-driven models producing state-change events that dramatically simplify your application code.

 - **Trading platforms**